Air resistance: do and review

 - The findings from an investigation can be summarised in a conclusion.

-- Greater surface area on a moving object can increase air resistance.
+- A greater surface area on a moving object can increase air resistance.

 Keywords

-Air resistance - Air resistance is a type of friction force which acts between the air and the surface of an object.
+Air resistance - Air resistance is a type of frictional force that acts between the air and the surface of a moving object.

-Fair test investigation - A fair test investigation is where only one thing is changed, to see what effect that has on the results of the investigation.
+Fair test - A fair test is where only one thing is changed to see what effect that has on the results of the investigation.

 Conclusion - In a conclusion, scientists explain what the results show or mean.